himselfv/jet-tool/Home.md

 You can explicitly set these options via command-line in which case no guessing is made.

+I/O redirection:

+If you cannot redirect the tool input and output through the usual command-line piping you can specify redirects with these options:

+  * `-stdi [filename]`
+  * `-stdo [filename]`
+  * `-stde [filename]`

-## Limitations ##
+## Additional information ##

+See [[FAQ]] for frequently asked questions and problems.

 See [Limitations](Unsupported) of what the tool can support in the database.

 ## Development ##
-This tool is written in Object Pascal and should probably compile on Delphi 2005+ or equiualent FreePascal.
-If you want to build it from the sources, read [[Building]] notes.
+This tool is written in Object Pascal and should probably compile on Delphi 2005+ or compatible FreePascal.
+If you want to build it from the sources, see [Building notes](Building).

 This tool is not being actively developed, but you can contact me if you need an option which is not available.